Council of Laodicea: Biblical canon

 The 59th canon forbade the readings in churches of uncanonical books.
-The 60th canon listed canonical books, with the New Testament containing 26 books, omitting the Book of Revelation, and the Old Testament including 22 books from the Tanakh and several deuterocanonical books including I and II Esdras, the Book of Baruch, and the Epistle of Jeremiah.
-It is also believed that they may have demonized the "Second Book of Enoch", which led to its degeneration.
+The 60th canon listed canonical books, with the New Testament containing 26 books, omitting the Book of Revelation, and the Old Testament including 22 books from the Tanakh and some deuterocanonical books as the Book of Baruch and the Epistle of Jeremiah.

 The authenticity of the 60th canon is doubtful, as it is missing from various Greek manuscripts and may have been added later to specify the extent of the preceding 59th canon.
 The Latin version of the canons of Laodicea consistently omit the canon list.
-Around 350, Cyril of Jerusalem produced a list of biblical books matching that from the Council of Laodicea.
+Earlier, around 350, Cyril of Jerusalem had produced a list of biblical books similar to that of the disputed 60th canon.

 Astrology

 The council marks the first occasion in Christianity of the explicit condemnation of astrology, a matter on which theologians and legislators had not yet reached consensus.